Japanese Buddhism: in daily life, symbols & forms and short history

 Strictly speaking, Buddhism is a philosophy not a religion.
 And for this reason, Buddhist temples in Japan and much of Southeast Asia that are not major tourist attractions are places of prayer for the elderly, as they prepare for death and the next life.
 And also places of prayer for younger generations paying their respects to their recently departed ancestors.
 But this is a simplification as prayer and superstition is very strong in Japanese culture and society.
 Buddhist temples are also a common place in all communities, big and small, that function as a venue to ask the deities for “help”, whether safety, prosperity, or health.

-The average modern Japanese home has few references or objects that directly refer to Buddhism.
+The average modern Japanese people's home has few references or objects that directly refer to Buddhism.
 And for this most part this is also true of Shintoism.
 However, the eldest child of any family is usually responsible for praying at home and lighting incense at home for the dead in their family.
 And this is performed in front of the butsudan or Buddhist altar.

 The Buddhist altar functions as the center of a family's religious and spiritual life but there is normally one butsudan per extended family.
 And it’s almost always in the home of the eldest child when their parents pass away.
 A typical butsudan is black with minimalistic gold touches.
 And a butsudan normally has candle stands, metal vases, incense burning accessories, symbolic lamp shades on the left and right, and the mortuary tablets of recent generations of ancestors.
 The butsudan is almost always on the ground floor in the main living room area.